Reunion school geography tour

 Cilaos.
 The hike is for everyone with a relatively low altitude.
 Initiation sites are accessible to all; they are fun

 and not sporting.
-Provide walking shoes, warm clothes, water, hat, sunscreen, small backpack, and protection against the rain.
+Provide walking shoes, warm clothes, water, hat, sunscreen, small backpack, as well as protection against the rain.
 Maximum 60 people.
-The rent of a safety equipment and wetsuit, the lunch with 2 appetisers, 2 choices of cari, dessert and coffee will be provided and supervised by professionals (1 for max 10 people).
+The rent of a safety equipment and wetsuit, the lunch with 2 appetisers, 2 choices of cari, dessert as well as coffee will be provided and supervised by professionals (1 for max 10 people).

 Day 6 – Leisure day & departure

 Optional Helicopter flight.
-Depending of the flight, airport transfer and departure
+Depending of the flight, airport transfer as well as departure.